BSJean/MyPortfolio/README.md

 ## Interests

-**Travels.** I like to travel to interesting places both in Belarus and in other countries.
+**Traveling around the world.** I like to travel to interesting places both in Belarus and in other countries.
 I always try to plan the route myself.
+**Do sport.** I love sports.
+My favorite kinds are orienteering, running and football.

 ```markdown
 Syntax highlighted code block